DocCyblade/abssctl/docs/source/reference/cli-commands.rst

    Validates certificate/key pairs from the registry or explicit paths.
-The command checks readability, owner/group/mode against configuration policy, certificate expiry, and key↔cert pairing. ``--instance`` inspects the registered TLS source for an instance (auto-detecting Let's Encrypt or falling back to system defaults), while manual verification requires ``--cert`` and ``--key``. ``--json`` emits a structured report suitable for automation; otherwise a Rich table summarises each check.
+The command checks readability, owner/group/mode against configuration policy, certificate expiry, and key↔cert pairing. ``--instance`` inspects the registered TLS source for an instance, honouring ``--source`` overrides (``lets-encrypt`` requires a matching live certificate); manual verification requires ``--cert`` and ``--key``. ``--json`` emits a structured report suitable for automation; otherwise a Rich table summarises each check.

 ``abssctl tls install <name> --cert PATH --key PATH [--chain PATH] [--dry-run] [--yes]`` Copies operator-provided TLS assets into the configured destinations (defaulting to sibling paths of the system certificate/key), enforcing secure permissions and creating timestamped backups of any overwritten files.
-Validation runs before copying; ``--dry-run`` previews the plan, and ``--yes`` skips the interactive confirmation.
-Successful installs update the registry so future renders use the new ``custom`` source.
+Validation runs before copying; ``--dry-run`` previews the plan without touching the filesystem or registry, and ``--yes`` skips the interactive confirmation.
+Successful installs update the registry, re-render the nginx site with the new ``custom`` material, validate via ``nginx -t``, and reload nginx when the configuration changes.

 ``abssctl tls use-system <name> [--dry-run]``
-   Switches an instance back to the system TLS defaults after validating the configured certificate/key pair. ``--dry-run`` reports the planned registry update without persisting changes.
+   Switches an instance back to the system TLS defaults after validating the configured certificate/key pair.
+The command re-renders the nginx site (with validation/reload) to pick up the restored system paths. ``--dry-run`` reports the planned registry update without persisting changes.

 System Diagnostics & Backups
 ============================